 Cerebral Palsy is never far from my mind, but that’s not surprising because Cerebral Palsy and being premature are part of my life.
 I hate how my life is governed by my condition.
 I can’t plan ahead to go places, days out and holidays, doing the normal things, putting myself out there and getting ill.

-Another hate is being fatigued.
+I hate being fatigued.
 Just going for a walk interferes with my ability to function normally.
-I hate that feeling of getting tired, losing concentration, tripping up and the cycle continues.
-I’m then left with brain fog.
-It literally takes a couple of hours for me to fully recover from a half hour walk.
+I hate being tired, losing concentration and tripping up.
+It takes a couple of hours for me to fully recover from a half hour walk.

-Unfortunately, my frustrations are my family’s frustrations too and that makes it doubly frustrating for me because I know they’re irritated, I am tied to the condition and there’s nothing I can do about it and then I feel bad because I’m letting them down.
-Because the condition is also mild it also makes what I deal with more difficult, because it’s not like a broken leg where everyone notices and the sympathy’s automatically there.
+Unfortunately, my frustrations are my family’s frustrations too and that’s even more frustrating, because they’re irritated and I am tied to the condition and there’s nothing I can do about it.
+Because the condition is mild it also makes what I deal with more difficult, because it’s not like a broken leg where everyone notices and the sympathy’s there.

-I often find myself having to fight to find a place that fits in with everyone else, for them to be okay with what I deal with and find an acceptance on that.
-On a happier note, I was looking at some old photographs of me as a child and although the tell tale signs of my physical disabilities were clearly visible in the photographs, I didn’t seem too perturbed by the symptoms I never knew I had.
+I find myself having to fight to find a place that fits in with everyone, for them to be okay with what I deal with.
+I was looking at some old photographs of me as a child and although the tell tale signs of my physical disabilities were visible, I didn’t seem too perturbed by the symptoms I never knew I had.

 My smile in the photographs tell a different story.
-I believe reflection saved me from the depths of despair and some very low moments of everything I had to deal with, including my physical and neurological difficulties.
+I believe reflection saved me from the depths of despair and some very low moments, including my physical and neurological difficulties.